njustesen/TRTS/starcraft/terran.md

 - _Personnel Cloaking_ [1 or 2 energy] (Researched at Covert Ops): Makes the Ghost _cloaked_ for one combat step for 1 energy or for an entire round for 2 energy.
 - _Lockdown_ [2 energy] (Researched at Covert Ops): Allows the Ghost to cast Lockdown on a mechanical unit, making the target unable to do anything until the next round.

+### Vulture

+**Abilities**
+- _Spider Mines_ (Researched at Machine Shop): Each Vulture can plant up to three Spider Mines during the game with this upgrade.
+Spider Mines can be planted at any time in the Movement Phase, or one Spider Mine can be planted in a combat instead of attacking.
+Spider Mines that are planted during combate are not cloaked.

+### Spider Mine

+Spider Mines borrow automatically when deployed and cannot be ordered to unburrow and move between areas.
+Spider Mine attack, however, unborrow automatically during combat at range 4 and can perform a melee attack at range 1 if they have survived to that step.

+**Abilities**:
+- _Burrow_: Burrowed units are cloaked.

 ### Siege Tank

 **Abilities**: